 - because it pleased God for all fullness to dwell in Him,

-- and through Him to fully reconcile all things Himself – whether the things on the earth or the things in the heavens – making peace through Him, through the blood of His cross.
+- and through Him to fully reconcile all things Himself – whether the things on the earth or the things in the heavens – having made peace through Him, through the blood of His cross.

 - And you were formerly *alienating yourselves and being enemies in your mind and wicked works,

 - but now He fully reconciled you by His body of flesh through death, to present you holy and unblemished and blameless in His sight,

-- if indeed you remain in the faith; having been – and being – firmly established and steadfast, and not removing yourself from the hope of the gospel you heard, the gospel which was proclaimed in all creation under heaven, of which I Paul became a minister.
+- if indeed you remain in the faith; firmly *established and steadfast, and not removing yourself from the hope of the gospel you heard, the gospel which was proclaimed in all creation under heaven, of which I Paul became a minister.